Landscape waste burning now prohibited

 Welcome to the Godfrey Fire Protection District Website.
 We hope that you find the site informative and enjoyable.
-GFPD is an ISO rated 4/9 combination department employing 19 full time and 12 paid-on-call staff.
+GFPD is a combination department employing 19 full time and 12 paid-on-call staff.
 The district proudly protects 36 square miles and 18,000 people.
 We operate out of two stations and have a variety of apparatus to provide first class fire protection and emergency medical services.
 Thank you for visiting our website and please do not hesitate to visit us in person.

 Madison County now uses CODE RED, a high speed emergency communication service.
 This system can notify residents and business owners of potentially life threatening emergencies.
 The system is much more effective and informative than traditional tornado and civil defense sirens.
 Please take a minute and click on the CODE RED picture.
 It will take you to a separate window that will allow you to sign up for the FREE service.
 Those without Internet access may call the Madison County Emergency Management office (618-692-0537), Monday through Friday, (8:30AM-4:30PM) to register over the phone.